 Take charge of your child’s heart health by developing habits now that will reap benefits later in life.
-According to Dr. Colin Kane, pediatric cardiologist at Children’s Health, the most effective way to do this is to make healthy living a priority for the whole family.
+According to Colin Kane, M.D., pediatric cardiologist at Children’s Health℠ and Director of Cardiology Outreach at UT Southwestern, the most effective way to do this is to make healthy living a priority for the whole family.

 “If a child sees that eating well and getting plenty of exercise is important to his mom, dad and other family members, he is much more likely to adopt a similar lifestyle as he gets older and eventually moves out of the house,” Dr. Kane says.
 “It’s not fair to tell the child to eat carrots and celery when he sees other members of the family eating French fries.
 Similarly, if the child sees mom and dad watching a lot of TV, he is likely to do the same.”

 How to raise a heart-healthy child

 Exercise as a family; ride bikes, take a walk, go swimming or play games outside.

 2. Be positive